-The composition of the search committee should be broad and inclusive with individuals within the department who will bring a variety of perspectives, different backgrounds and expertise and have sensitivity to equity and diversity issues.
-Search committee members are responsible for developing interview questions, rubric for assessment of candidate, participation in screening candidates for interview, participating in the interview process, selecting three finalists, plus an alternate, and complying with the search and hiring process, equal opportunity and affirmative action requirements.
-Members should be available to participate fully and consistently in the entire process and to perform duties as assigned by the search chair.
+The search committee should be composed of individuals within the department who will bring a variety of perspectives and have sensitivity to equity and diversity issues.
+When possible, women and minorities from within the department should be represented on all search committees.
+Search committee members are responsible for participation in screening candidates for an interview, participating in the interview process, selecting three finalists, plus an alternate, and complying with equal opportunity and affirmative action requirements.